 Today, the basil is looking beautiful, and I do love pasta with tomatoes in summer, so we brought them together for a great dish for a light summery lunch.

 You might like to have a look at similar dishes.
-Pasta with a Cauliflower Sauce, Pasta Sauce with Aubergine, Red Peppers and Tomato, and Elegant Orzo Pasta with Wilted Spinach and Pine Nuts.
+Try Tagliatelle with Walnuts and Lemon, Pasta with a Cauliflower Sauce, Pasta Sauce with Aubergine, Red Peppers and Tomato, and Elegant Orzo Pasta with Wilted Spinach and Pine Nuts.

 All of our Pasta recipes are here, or browse our Italian recipes.
 Read about different pastas, including Capunt.
 Perhaps we have other Capunti recipes.
 Or take some time to browse our Early Summer recipes.

 Capunti Pasta with Basil and Tomato

 On a beautiful Summers day, take some Capunti or similar pasta and cook in well-salted water until al dente.

 Meanwhile chop some tomatoes, spring onions (scallions) and red chilli (to taste).
 Remove the leaves from half a bunch or so of basil.